 Water-repellent textiles usually resist wetting when worn in intermittent rain but do not provide adequate protection against driving rain.
 Unlike waterproof fabrics, water-repellent textiles have open pores making them permeable to air, water vapor, and liquid water (at high hydrostatic pressure).
 In order to obtain a water-repellent fabric, a hydrophobic material is applied to the fiber surface.
 As a result of this procedure, the fabric remains porous allowing air and water vapor to pass through.
 A downside is that in extreme weather conditions the fabric leaks.

-The advantage of hydrophobic textiles is the enhanced breathability, however, they offer less protection against water.
+The advantage of hydrophobic textiles is enhanced breathability, however, they offer less protection against water.
 Water-repellent fabrics are used mainly in the production of conventional clothing or as an exterior layer of waterproof clothing.
-The hydrophobicity can be either permanent (due to the application of durable water repellents, DWR) or temporary.
+The hydrophobicity can be either permanent (due to the application of water repellents, DWR) or temporary.

 There are two groups of water-repellent textiles:

 - Textile materials finished with water repellant.

 Water repellency is specific to compact textile structures.
 Thus, inherent water-repellent materials are (a) high-density woven fabrics, made of very fine yarns and filaments and (b) nonwoven materials.

 The invention of water-resistant breathable fabrics was welcomed by outdoor lovers from all over the world